⚛ React Error Boundary

 </ErrorBoundary>

-Custom fallback component Jump to heading
+Custom class-based error boundary Jump to heading

-import React, { ReactNode } from 'react'
+import { Component, ReactNode } from 'react'

-export interface ErrorBoundaryProps {
+interface Props {

 fallback?: ReactNode